 For further information about this award, please email Elaine Davies, Director of Research Operations: email@example.com.

-The MRC/Arthritis Research UK Fellowship.
-Arthritis Research UK invests in breakthrough treatments, the best information and vital support for all 10 million people with arthritis in the UK.
+The MRC/Versus Arthritis Fellowship.
+Versus Arthritis invests in breakthrough treatments, the best information and vital support for all 10 million people with arthritis in the UK.
 Our approach to funding is to support exceptional research that aims to prevent the onset of arthritis, develop a cure for arthritis and transform the lives of those with arthritis.
 Our remit covers all conditions which affect the joints, bones, tendons, ligaments and muscles including osteoarthritis, rheumatoid arthritis, back pain and osteoporosis.
 We support basic discovery research through to clinical and applied health research.

-We welcome applications from clinicians whose research will contribute to our strategic focus to 2020, to make a positive and tangible change in the quality of life for people with arthritis.
-As an Arthritis Research UK joint funded Fellow, you will be invited to attend Arthritis Research UK's annual Fellows Day meetings and have access to workshops for public and patient involvement and the communication of research to a wider audience.
-Conditions of an Arthritis Research UK award can be found at http://www.arthritisresearchuk.org/research/information-for-award-holders.aspx.
+We welcome applications from clinicians whose research will help us make a positive and tangible change for people with musculoskeletal conditions.
+As a Versus Arthritis joint funded Fellow, you will be invited to attend Versus Arthritis's annual Fellows Day meetings and have access to workshops for public and patient involvement and the communication of research to a wider audience.

-For further information about Arthritis Research UK and our scope of research, please visit our website: www.arthritisresearchuk.org or e-mail email@example.com.
+For further information about Versus Arthritis and our scope of research, please visit our website: https://www.versusarthritis.org or e-mail firstname.lastname@example.org.

 The MRC/Royal College of Paediatrics and Child Health Fellowship.
 Founded in 1996 and now with about 17,500 members across the world, the Royal College of Paediatrics and Child Health trains and educates paediatricians throughout their careers to the highest professional standards, and promotes research and child health policy in the UK and worldwide.
 Its mission is to transform child health through knowledge, innovation and expertise, and its vision is a healthier future for children and young people across the world.